psychemedia/island-storynotes/piedPiperNewtown/piper_hameln_baring_gould.md

 Various studies and collections of "Pied Pipe of Hamelin" tales are available, if you go for hunting for them.
 In particular, D. L. Ashliman's [The Pied Piper of Hameln and related legends from other towns](https://sites.pitt.edu/~dash/hameln.html) is a great place to find alternative tellings of the tale, including, as it does, more than thirty variants of the story.

-The following example also includes several variants of the legend, as well as a rather rambling critique of some of the key thems.
+The following example also includes several variants of the legend, as well as a rather rambling critique of some of the key themes.
 It is taken from Sabine Baring-Gould's [*Curious myths of the Middle Ages*](https://archive.org/details/curiousmythsofmi00bariuoft/page/416/mode/2up), published in 1876, pp.417-446.

 The chapter starts with an extracted and lightly annotated version of Robert Browning's poem *The Pied Piper of Hamelin: A Child's Story*:

 > The Piper of Hameln
 >
 > HAMELN town was infested with rats, in the year 1284.
-In their houses the people hado peace from them; rats disturbed them by nightnd worried them by day —
+In their houses the people had no peace from them; rats disturbed them by night, and worried them by day —
 >
 > "They fought the dogs, and kill'd the cats,
 > And bit the babies in the cradles,